rebelot/heirline.nvim/cookbook.md

 ## Component fields

 So, what should be the content of a component table?
-Well it's fairly simple, don't get discouraged by the detailed description!
+Well it's fairly simple, don't let the detailed description discourage you!
 Just keep one thing in mind: whenever you see a function, know that the function is executed in the context of the buffer and window the statusline belongs to.
 (The indices of the actual buffer and window you're in are stored in the default vim global variables